Understanding ARIMA models for machine learning

 Understanding how the ARIMA model works

-As stated earlier, ARIMA(p,d,q) are one of the most popular econometrics models used to predict time series data such as stock prices, demand forecasting, and even the spread of infectious diseases.
+As stated earlier, ARIMA(p,d,q) is one of the most popular econometrics models used to predict time series data such as stock prices, demand forecasting and even the spread of infectious diseases.
 An ARIMA model is basically an ARMA model fitted on d-th order differenced time series such that the final differenced time series is stationary.

-A stationary time series is one whose statistical properties such as mean, variance, autocorrelation, etc. are all constant over time.
-A stationarized series is relatively easy to predict --you simply predict that its statistical properties will be the same in the future as they have been in the past!
+A stationary time series is one whose statistical properties, such as mean, variance and autocorrelation, are all constant over time.
+A series is relatively easy to predict — you simply predict that its statistical properties will be the same in the future as they have been in the past!

 To understand how an ARIMA model functions, there are three terms within the name that you will need to better understand:

-• AutoRegressive - AR(p) is a regression model with lagged values of y, until p-th time in the past, as predictors.
-Here, p = the number of lagged observations in the model, ε is white noise at time t, c is a constant and φs are parameters.
+• AutoRegressive: AR(p) is a regression model with lagged values of y, until p-th time in the past, as predictors.
+In the following formula, p is the number of lagged observations in the model, ε is white noise at time t, c is a constant and φs are parameters:

 Let’s look at two graphs from Forecasting: Principles and Practice (2nd ed) by Rob J Hyndman and George Athanasopoulos.
-The graph (a) on the left is Google’s stock price for 200 consecutive days.
-This is a non-stationary time series.
+Graph (a) on the left is Google’s stock price for 200 consecutive days.
+This is a nonstationary time series.
 Graph (b) on the right side is the daily change in the Google stock price for 200 consecutive days.
 Image (b) is stationary because its value does not depend on the time of observation.
-In this example, order of differencing would be one, as the first order differenced series is stationary.
+In this example, the order of differencing would be one, as the first-order differenced series is stationary.

-The graph (a) on the left is Google’s stock price for 200 consecutive days.
-This is a non-stationary time series.
+Graph (a) on the left is Google’s stock price for 200 consecutive days.
+This is a nonstationary time series.
 Graph (b) on the right side is the daily change in the Google stock price for 200 consecutive days.
 Image (b) is stationary because its value does not depend on the time of observation.

 Graphs taken from Forecasting: Principles and Practice (2nd ed) by Rob J Hyndman and George Athanasopoulos (https://otexts.com/fpp2/arima.html)

-Combining all of the three types of models above gives the resulting ARIMA(p,d,q) model.
+Combining the above three types of models gives the resulting ARIMA(p,d,q) model:

 Despite being parsimonious, there are multiple potential disadvantages to using ARIMA models.
 Most important of them stems from the subjectivity involved in identifying p and q parameters.
-Although autocorrelation and partial autocorrelations are used, the choice of p and q depend on the skill and experience of the model developer.
-Additionally, compared to simple exponential smoothing and the Holt Winters method, ARIMA models are more complex and thus, have lower explanatory power.
+Although autocorrelation and partial autocorrelations are used, the choice of p and q depends on the skill and experience of the model developer.
+Additionally, compared to simple exponential smoothing and the Holt-Winters method, ARIMA models are more complex and thus have lower explanatory power.

-Thus, ARIMA models can be easily and accurately used for short-term forecasting with just the time series data, but it can take some experience and experimentation to find an optimal set of parameters for each use case.
+Thus, ARIMA models can be easily and accurately used for short-term forecasting using only time series data, but it can take some experience and experimentation to find an optimal set of parameters for each use case.

-For more resources, check out some projects using ARIMA method:
+For more resources, check out some projects using the ARIMA method:

 Neha Bora, Principal Associate, Data Science